 “I thought we were living in a free world where anybody could decide what to do with his own life,” sighed Elisabeth.

 “Well, you’re probably not that free to decide if your grandparents are the Leaders of the Free World.”

 “Yeah.
 That’s really unfair.
 I don’t like this woman one bit.
 She’s so… medieval.
 Look at her,” said Elisabeth and passed the newspaper to Finn.

 “Well, she looks good, I mean, the photo looks nice.”

 “Yeah.
 When I saw Catarina at the salon, she definitely didn’t look so… young.
 The photographer did a good job,” said Elisabeth and gave a closer look at the photo.
 When she read the name of the photographer it sounded somehow familiar to her.
 Benjamin Thomas, Benjamin Thomas… where did I hear that name?
 Elisabeth thought to herself.
 “Of course!
 It’s the guy with the forgotten baby!” she suddenly called out.

 “What?
 What guy?
-What baby?” asked her Finn confusingly.
+What baby?”
+Finn asked her confusingly.

-“Ah, just a guy I met two years ago,” answered Elisabeth and pretended she was reading the newspaper.
+“Ah, just a guy I met two years ago,” Elisabeth mumbled and pretended she was reading the newspaper.
 The moment Finn left the terrace she picked her phone.
 I hope I still have his number, Elisabeth said to herself as she browsed through her contacts.